 When Daniel was called on to interpret the impossible, he didn’t say, “Yeah, I have the wisdom and insight because I’m awesome!”
 Instead, he boasted in God alone.
 He didn’t bring glory to himself because he wanted God to get the credit.
 The spirit of excellence in Daniel’s life opened the door for God to receive the glory!

+If you want a spirit of excellence, you simply have a different mindset than the average person.
 Having a spirit of excellence comes from a conviction that:

 - God is great, and so you want whatever you do to be great—because you are a reflection of Him.